sarahciston/codingcare/posts/0critintro.md

 Analogue pre-responses to AI systems by 20th century media artists, and my responses to them:

 - No Knots, Only Loops // Rebecca Horn
-- ?? // Hito Steyerl?
+- ?? which work ?? // Sophie Calle?
+VALLIE EXPORT?
 Adrian Piper?
-Sophie Calle?
 Sonya Rapoport?
 Lynne Hershmann?
-VALIE EXPORT?
+Hito Steyerl?

 Analogue ritual practices of data collection and queer feminist body art show where "data wiggle room" was already wide, and they help me reimagine how I encounter data now.